Discipline is the distance between goals and accomplishment. – Jim Rohn

 Self control through self discipline offers teens a toolbox to take charge of their bodies and their minds.
 That self discipline really helps teens to feel confident in relationships and to make smart choices about them.

-In the lives of teens, discipline offers something special.
+In the lives of teens, martial arts discipline offers something special.
 Teenagers stand at the precipice of their future lives, charged with making decisions and following paths that will affect them for decades to come.
 What does life look like after high school?
 What kind of career do you want to have?
 Where should you live?

 We charge teens with making this series of life changing decisions at a time when they’re brains are a soup of hormones and development.
 Science tells us that the teen brain is something utterly unique in human development – vastly different from what it was in childhood or what it might be in adulthood.
 Yet often we don’t give them the right tools to navigate life, expecting them to act as adults when they most definitely aren’t….. yet.

-Martial arts gives teens the chance to find clarity.
+Martial arts gives teens the chance to find clarity and to discover their strengths and weaknesses in a way that’s instructive and fulfilling.
 The discipline that study and practice in martial arts provides helps teenagers to lay a foundation for a successful and happy life beyond the teen years.
 Or, in other words, Taekwondo training for teenagers is also for tomorrow’s adults.